 F2) In the open air

-Due to much rain falling on, a few tomatoes can get cracks.
-Mostly the top fruits.
+Due to much rain falling on, (the top) tomatoes can get cracks.

-F2a) Good tomato growth in the open air (few leaves)
+F2a) Good tomato growth in the open air (no leaves on the plants)

 F2b) Bad tomato growth in the open air (many leaves)

-Three days later the tomatoes are rot and mouldy.
+Three days later the harvested tomatoes are rot and mould.

 F3) Cut tomato stem, white or brown

 When you cut the stem of a tomato plant, you can see white material or a brown ring.
-Maybe a stem with all white is from a healty plant.
-And perhaps a brown ring means Phytophtora.
+I think a stem with all white is from a healthy plant.
+Perhaps a brown ring means Tomato Blight.